tungerer/tungerer.github.io/_pages/about.md

   - /about.html
 ---

-I am a linguist working at the University of Munich (LMU).
+I am a linguist <a href="https://www.sprachlit.lmu.de/anglistik/en/staff-members/contact-page/tobias-ungerer-f0f7198c.html">working at the University of Munich (LMU)</a>.
 In my research, I combine psycholinguistic experiments, corpus analyses, and computational modeling to investigate language use, processing, and learning.

 <b>----- Recent books -----</b>